cmantill/econt_sw/econt_sw/hexactrl_setup.md

      * To get `boot` file from scratch, go to [Trenz TE0820 website](https://shop.trenz-electronic.de/en/TE0820-04-2BE21FL-MPSoC-Module-with-Xilinx-Zynq-UltraScale-ZU2EG-1E-2-GByte-DDR4-4-x-5-cm-LP?path=Trenz_Electronic/Modules_and_Module_Carriers/4x5/TE0820/Reference_Design/2019.2/test_board) and look into `Reference Design - Source Code and Configuration Files` - download 1 File.
      * Unzip the file `TE0820-test_board-vivado_2020.2-build_5_20210601084124` and look into `prebuilt/boot_images`.
      * The `BOOT.bin` comes from the folder `4cg_1e_2gb` (or for older versions `prebuilt/boot_images/3eg_2gb/`) but `image.ub` comes from the petalinux directory.
-     * You can mount it using
+     * You can mount it using:
      ```
      mount boot
      mount root